backupbrew/switchbrew/Joy-Con.md

 | Joy-Con Left (Blue) | [flash dump](:File:pad.L.bin.md "wikilink") |
 | Joy-Con Right (Red) | [flash dump](:File:pad.R.bin.md "wikilink") |

+The flash is in a patch-ram format.
+Tools for dealing with it are available [2](https://github.com/shuffle2/nxpad).
+A dump of the ROM region (taken while firmware was running) can be found [here](:File:bcm20734%20rom.bin.md "wikilink").
+Note this is the same SoC used on the other controller models, as well.

 ## Left & Right Separate Joy-con

 When paired directly to a computer over bluetooth, the joy-con both